 Starbucks coffee is ubiquitous.

-Their wi-fi gets us connected free to the global web.
-For a couple of bucks I mingle almost daily with tech savvy people who lean towards globalism, free healthcare for all, living wage checks from Uncle Sam, electric cars.
+For a couple of bucks for coffee I can mingle with tech savvy people who lean towards globalism, free healthcare for all, living wage checks from Uncle Sam, electric cars.
 The company’s political stance doesn’t mean I can’t enjoy their coffee or their free Wi-Fi.

-This morning, in the Starbucks parking lot, a prehistoric horned toad sits on a Toyota car hood waiting for his Frappe.
+This morning, in my local Starbucks parking lot, a horned toad squats on a Toyota car hood waiting for his Frappe.

-This little dinosaur doesn’t nod at me as I go by.
-He reminds me of a green gecko I glued to the hood of my old painter’s truck, a synthetic stuccoed Mitubishi ” Mighty Max. ” He reminds of the beautiful lime green gecko on the front porch screen door of my temporary quarters in Ms. Sue’s Haiti.
+This little dinosaur doesn’t nod as I go by.
+He reminds me of a green gecko I once glued to the hood of my painter’s truck, a synthetic stuccoed Mitsubishi ” Mighty Max. ” He reminds of the beautiful green gecko on the front porch screen door of my quarters in Ms. Sue’s Haiti.

-What is odd is how of some of my crazy ideas have also been tried by someone else long before I was born.
+Even some of my crazy ideas have already been tried by someone else long before I was born.